maxwellcooper/maxwellcooper.github.io/_posts/2016-11-25-westfield.markdown

 calltoaction: "Read More"
 ---

-To raise awareness of their new ‘product search’ feature, we ran a series of promotional ads for Westfield.
-We utilised a string of different messaging which we then pulled insights from to experiment on homepage copy.
+To raise awareness of their new ‘product search’ feature, I ran a series of promotional ads for Westfield.
+I utilised a string of different messaging which allowed me to pull insights from these experiments to inform homepage copy.

 Variants of A/B tests were compiled with different messaging, all focusing on the usage of the search feature.